idsc-frazzoli/CS2-notebooks/README.md

 ).
 You need to open the files as a new copy with [Google Colab](https://colab.research.google.com/) The kernel runs automatically from the browser and no additional installations must be made.

-## Usage
+## Usage (2024 and 2025 Notebooks)
-Each notebook consists of controls case studies and coding exercises.
+Each notebook from 2024 and 2025 consists of controls case studies and coding exercises.
 All dependencies and background functions are handled by the [cs2solutions](https://github.com/idsc-frazzoli/cs2solutions) package.
 Please ensure that this is installed at the start of the notebook using ```pip install cs2solutions```.

 This package contains useful functions, unit tests, and solutions.
 More information is found on it's official repository: [cs2solutions](https://github.com/idsc-frazzoli/cs2solutions)

+Notebooks from 2026 contain the full case studies and code.